Automatically add links to published posts or pages to your Facebook wall, pages or groups and more

 Assuming that you have configured and authorize the plugin, you can check this:

-Note that each WordPress user should authorize the plugin, unless you check the option Share with all users on this site in the Easy setup section.
+Note that each WordPress user (author) should authorize the plugin, unless you check the option Share with all users on this site in the Easy setup section.

 See also question U41.